We shall be celebrating World Book Day on Thursday and will be learning about stories all week.

-We are learning our new letter sound 's'.
+We will be continuing learning our new letter sound ‘a’.

-Practise writing the letter sound 's' by mark making in sugar (Or similar), forming the letter by using objects such as Cheerios, then using chalks or a pencil to write.
+Practise writing the letter sound 'a' by mark making in sugar (Or similar), forming the letter by using objects such as Cheerios, then using chalks or a pencil to write.

 Keep practising saying and writing the letter sounds with your child when they are ready.
 Some children have started practising them in Nursery - m, a, s, d, t, p, o, w, c, f

 Scroll down to the Pure Letter Sounds on the class page to hear the correct pronunciation.

 Scroll down to the links on the class page for lower and upper case letter formations.

 All children can practise writing their name using their name card.